SenseLogic/VISTA/README.md

 # Vista

-Versatile front-end microframework.
+Minimalistic front-end framework.

 ## Goals

 *   Modest : focuses on small scale applications
+*   Minimal : just wraps and extends native types
 *   Concise : eliminates most boilerplate code
 *   Compact : uses simple yet efficient algorithms
-*   Light : just wraps and extends native types
 *   Modular : allows to include only what is needed
 *   Direct : can be used immediately without bundler